Doctoral Program

 VISIT THE BULLETIN FOR PROGRAM REQUIREMENTS

-Graduate Certificate Program in Higher Education
+Graduate Certificate Program in Higher Education (on pause as of Fall 2024)

 The Graduate Certificate Program in Higher Education (GCPHE) is designed to provide an overview of historical and contemporary issues in higher education for those students who wish to gain a greater understanding of higher education research, policy, assessment and/or administrative practices.
 Current Washington University doctoral students who are interested in pursuing the Graduate Certificate in Higher Education may begin taking courses pursuant to the Certificate upon entry into the University.